Police chief says Miami partying "couldn't go on any longer" - WTMJ

 A military style vehicle was seen rolling down the palm-tree lined Ocean Drive as outnumbered Miami Beach police officers struggled to disperse the raucous crowds Saturday.
 Tourists were urged to stay inside their hotels and pedestrians or vehicles were not allowed to enter the restricted area after 8 p.m.

-“We couldn’t go on any longer,” Chief Clements said during Sunday’s meeting, defending the city’s curfew.
-“I think this was the right decision,”
+“We couldn’t go on any longer,” Clements said during Sunday’s meeting, defending the city’s curfew.
+“I think this was the right decision.”

 By Friday night, police said the partying was out of control.
 One restaurant was “turned upside down” in the melee, “chairs were used as weapons,” and broken glass covered the floor.